 - Dogs should be restrained with either a seatbelt or vehicle pet harness.
-Smaller dogs can be secured in pet car seats which allow them to also see out, while being properly restrained.
+Smaller dogs can be secured in

 - Never attach a restraining device to a pet’s collar.
 Always use a harness to prevent injury.

-- Cats should be contained in a pet crate or carrier that is secured with a seat belt.
-Never allow a cat to roam freely in the vehicle, as it could get tangled around the driver's feet or get in the driver's sight of the road.
+- Cats should be contained in a pet crate or cage that is secured with a seat belt.
+Never allow a cat to roam freely in the vehicle, as it could get tangled around the driver’s feet or get in the driver’s sight of the road.

 - Do not allow your pet to ride with its head outside of the window.
 An obstacle close to the vehicle could potentially strike your pet’s head, causing injury or death, or dirt particles could get into your pet’s ears, nose, eyes, or throat, causing health problems.